-"She knows I am her husband," I continued, following up my discovery," and is doning this?" she asked taking her hand prepared to acknowledge me when I attain from my arm. to that standard which shall entitle me to such a wife.
-Well, that's pretty good, too, considering what sort of a wife she's been to me.
+"She knows I am her husband," I conprepared to acknowledge me when I attain from my arm. to that standard which shall entitle me to such a wife.
+Well, that's pretty good, too, find myself about to be playful. considering what sort of a wife she's been to me.
 However, I am content to let bygones be bygones; though its pretty cool of | would forget all about you as the mason her to take it as right.
-If she wants to did.' wipe out old scores and start afresh, I'm willing.
+If she wants to did." wipe out old scores and start afresh, I'm willing.
 It's the best thing we can do perhaps, to ignore the past.
-It's the present that she expects me to have a certain shook her head. amount of affection for her.
+It's the present to the angle of her ear, where a silky little we have to make the best of.
+It's clear that she expects me to have a certain shook her head. amount of affection for her.
 She is not content with a neutral condition in which there is neither love nor hate.
 She hopes to revive in my heart a feeling of disinterested love; that explains her submission, her patience, her untiring efforts to make my life better and happier.
 When I brought her those flowers, she thought my heart was touched; when I showed her that I had no heart to touch, her courage failed, but her hope was not quite dead.
 It revived this morning when I gave her my hand.
 It languished again when she learnt that I was concerned for myself and not for her.
-That's it ; when I love her she will acknowledge me as her husband.
+That's it; when I love her she will acknowledge me as her husband.
 Until then I am to be nothing but Gregory.
 She is ready to throw herself into the arms of the one; she refuses her hand to the other.
 And yet she stoops without hesitation to do the work of a domestic servant.
-That's something like pride."
+That's something like

-May would it be, I wondered if I threw off all disguise, and told her that I was not Gregory, but Kit Wyndham, her husband? ing, conveying the idea that was in her own to me and said-I could not see any advantage to be gained | mind. by that.
-It would simply precipitate the catastrophe I wished to avoid.
-All I wanted was that we should jog along amicably together, with the hope that in time my wife would reconcile herself to the in- my eye was caught by a shining thread of in my hand, as if he had made up his mind evitable, and settle down, satisfied with a rational state of companionship, without any stuff and nonsense of love.
+I could not see any advantage to be gained | mind. by that.
+It would simply precipitate the "I'll think about it," said I, rising. catastrophe I wished to avoid.
+All I "Perhaps I'll get a lathe." wanted was that we should jog along amicevitable, and settle down, satisfied with a any stuff and nonsense of love.
 That seemed to me reasonable and right.
-Many mind, and a whole train of ideas, which when Hebe took a second piece of toast. couples after being married eleven years would be glad to be no worse off than that, | ing a rhapsody, intimated that dinner was and very few after such a term bother being put on the table. themselves or their husbands with sentimental rubbish.
+Many mind, and a whole train of ideas, which when Hebe took a second piece of toast. couples after being married eleven years occupied my thoughts until Howler, barkand very few after such a term bother being put on the table. themselves or their husbands with sentimental rubbish.
 A man with the best disposition in the world can't give what he has not got; and examining my feelings I found none that could be called love, or anything like it.

-I settled in the end that it would be best to let things take their course, and say nothing to disturb my wife; but, on the hand together." contrary, to do all that I could to make her satisfied with her lot.
+I settled in the end that it would be best | ment were worthy of a princess. to let things take their course, and say nothing to disturb my wife; but, on the hand together." satisfied with her lot.

-One morning Hebe found me, seated outside the shed I had fitted up as a workshop, doing nothing.
+side the shed I had fitted up as a workshop, of the pot that was boiling over. doing nothing.
 Her exclamation of surprise at this unusual spectacle fell in cadence of anxiety as I raised my glocmy face.

-judgment even in those matters which were least within her grasp-like mechanics.
+· judgment even in those matters which were she drew a chair beside me, and asked what least within her grasp-like mechanics. it was I held so carefully in my hand.
 She was so clear sighted; so tolerant; so quick to perceive hopeful possibilities.
-I gave the bench a flick with my apron and made com for her.
+I gave the bench a flick with my apron and made room for her.

-"What has bappened ?" she asked, lowly, sitting down beside me.
+"What has bappened?" she asked, lowly, sitting down beside me.